 PIW works to provide a therapeutic treatment experience for all of our patients.
 Most of our patients and their families have questions about their stay with us.
 The most commonly asked questions are below.

-Comfortable and practical daytime clothing and sleep wear.
-One should avoid clothing with strings and belts and footwear with laces.
-Essential comfort items such as toiletry products are recommended.
+Comfortable and practical daytime clothing and sleepwear.
+One should avoid clothing with strings and belts and footwear with laces, as these will not be allowed on the unit.
 Valuables such as cash, credit cards, jewelry, electronics and keepsakes should be left home.

 Yes. cell phones, cameras and other recording devices are not permitted.
 Sharp items such as scissors and similar personal products are considered hazardous.

 The treatment team makes a decision regarding discharge date based on patient symptoms and needs.
 Patients are given an estimated length of stay after evaluation by the psychiatrist and input from the treatment team.
 This may change over the hospital stay based on individual needs.

 On admission, Unit specific handbooks will be provided with information regarding schedule of groups per day, meal time, visiting hours, phone times and general orientation to the unit.
 You will receive the name of your staff contact person for the day and nursing staff is available 24 hours per day at the Nursing Station.
 Your day of programming will begin with Community Meeting attended by all patients.
 This meeting is your orientation for the day and outlines therapeutic groups and activities for that day.
 PIW encourages all patients to actively engage in treatment as the individual program schedules involving group process are designed to provide therapy and education.
 You will meet with your psychiatrist once per day and have the opportunity to meet with your treatment team in order to understand your individual treatment plan and goals.

 Cell phones are not permitted during your hospitalization.
 Unit phones and specific phone times are available and are structured around your program day.
 Unit specific phone numbers are available in the unit handbook